Ever wondered why it costs less to ship a product from China than to send one back?

 6. Established global shipping routes

-China has three established shipping routes connecting it to the rest of the world: the Pacific Ocean, the Indian Ocean, and the Atlantic Ocean.
+China has three established shipping routes connecting it to the rest of the world: the Pacific, Indian, and Atlantic Oceans.

-Established routes allow Chinese shipping companies to ship goods frequently through these routes.
+Established routes allow Chinese shipping companies to frequently ship goods through them.

-In addition to the established routes, multiple shipping companies compete to offer the best prices, further reducing the fees incurred per product.
+In addition to established routes, multiple shipping companies compete to offer the best prices, further reducing the per-product fees.

 Comparing shipping from China vs. shipping to China